s3curitybug/similarity-uniform-fuzzy-hash/README.md

 Shows a visual representation of a hash.
 Each block is represented as one or several characters, depending on the block size.

 The argument `--lineWrap` or `-wrap` can be introduced, indicating the length at which lines will be wrapped.
-At the begining of each line, a percentage will be displayed indicating the file size scroll.
+At the beginning of each line, a percentage will be displayed indicating the file size scroll.

 About the `--representVisually` or `-rv` argument: